 Through a big focus on Education Modernisation we’re introducing a new approach to how you study at Kent.

-By introducing more core module content we are tidying up timetables so we can get them to you sooner, plus leave you at least one day a week free for you to do other things like a part-time job or sport and exercise.
+By introducing more core module content we are tidying up timetables so we can get them to you sooner, plus aiming for one day a week free for you to do other things like a part-time job or sport and exercise.

 We’ve also got a new course portfolio built around what students are looking to study in the future.
 Due to this we started phasing out a small number of courses last year, with students on these courses being supported through to the end of their degrees.